KenKaplan/KX3-SMD-Tuning-Knob/README.md

 It uses the same optical encoder (with a shorter shaft) as the original tuning knob.
 Tactile switches are used to activate the functions.
 Each button can be programmed for tap and hold functions.

 A case, buttons for the tactile switches, and a spacer for the rocker switch have been designed (Fusion 360).
+I am still working on the rear cover, and stand.